 Sharp kid.
 I said some people think parts of them were written to blame the Jews for bad things, including killing Jesus.
 I said we clearly know that much is wrong.
 The Romans killed Jesus.

 Then I told her the story about Jesus’ crucifixion, death and resurrection.
-I told her about the women finding the stone rolled away, about Mary and her how Jesus said to her, “Don’t you see that it is me?”
+I told her about the women finding the stone rolled away, about Mary Magdalene and how Jesus said to her, “Don’t you see that it is me?”
 I told her how he showed his nail holes to “doubting” Thomas.

 “I think Jesus after he died was kind of scary.”